-X-ray Scattered Dose data concerning different angle and distance is examined for recommendations about appropriate radiation level insignificant zones of occupancy and the effectiveness of protective shielding facility around the patient's position.
+X-ray Scattered Dose data concerning different angles and distances are examined for recommendations about appropriate radiation level insignificant zones of occupancy and the effectiveness of protective shielding facility around the patient's position.
 This information states the identity and intended position of the tested phantom and scattered dosimetric evaluation under the defined scope and test circumstances to ensure the magnitude of risks to the operator and staff, during both accident situations and routine work.

-For Dental diagnosis equipment PHT-30CSS, controlled area is suggested to be a satisfied adequate condition that high level of scattered radiation within the room during exposures to restrict the exposure of the operator and staffs.
+For Dental diagnosis equipment PHT-30CSS, the controlled area is suggested to be a satisfied adequate condition that high level of scattered radiation within the room during exposures to restrict the exposure of the operator and staff.